 |Carolina Ruby - deep red, thick skin||Japanese - purple skin, white flesh|

-Sweetpotato will grow at a soil pH of 4.5 to 7.5, but 5.8 to 6.2 is optimal.
+Sweetpotato will grow at a soil pH of 4.5-7.5, but 5.8-6.2 is optimal.
 Well-drained, loam soils result in large and well-shaped roots.
 When grown in heavy clay soils, or in soils with high soil organic matter, sweetpotato may produce rough, irregular roots.

 Sweetpotato requires more boron than many vegetables.
 On boron-deficient soils, 0.5 lb B/A (5 pounds Borax or 2.6 pounds Solubor) should be added to prevent a disorder called blister.
 This disorder is characterized by small, raised bumps on the root surfaces and plant stunting.